EU, Balkans leaders to reaffirm ties amid virus crisis

 Leaders from the European Union and the Western Balkans are going to hold a summit

-BRUSSELS -- European Union and Balkans leaders are holding talks later Wednesday aimed at reassuring six countries in the volatile region that the EU remains their most important partner, particularly as the coronavirus ravages world economies.
+BRUSSELS -- European Union and Balkans leaders are set to hold talks Wednesday aimed at reassuring six countries in the volatile region that the EU remains their most important partner, particularly as the coronavirus ravages world economies.

 Amid delays over the start of EU membership talks for Albania and North Macedonia, lingering tensions between Serbia and its former territory of Kosovo, and a perception that the EU was slow to help its Balkans partners cope with the virus, concern has mounted that Russia and China might take advantage.

-The summit, starting at around 1430 GMT (10:30 a.m.
-EDT), had been billed as a highly symbolic event to be held in Croatia, which became an EU-Balkans success story when it joined the bloc in 2013.
+The summit had been billed as a highly symbolic event to be held in Croatia, which became an EU-Balkans success story when it joined the bloc in 2013.
 The country currently holds the bloc’s rotating presidency until June 30.
 Now, the summit will be held by video conference.

-The talks will include leaders from countries called the “Balkan six:” Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia.
+Joining the 27 EU leaders will be the heads of countries called the “Balkan six:” Albania, Bosnia-Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.

 With the coronavirus the focus of concern, any official talks about EU enlargement are now off the table.
 Instead, the EU will want to herald a “new phase of close cooperation” in light of the coronavirus, according to an organizational note released in Brussels.